 So be careful gents, your candy present may say a whole lot more in Japan than you think!

-What's your take on White Day?
+So, what's your take on White Day?
 Love it, hate it?
-Or do you have any interesting stories to share?
+Do you celebrate Valentine's Day?
 Let us know in the comments section below!